minprog/programmeren-1/problems/cs50/greedy/index.md

 ## Steps

 For this problem, the most important part is the algorithm to calculate change in a greedy manner.
-Your task is to understand the algorithm and then to implement it.
-Only then will you add other stuff, like allowing user input.
+We will use the [Problem solving steps](/steps) to create that algorithm in code.

-### 1. Understanding the algorithm
+### 1. Analyzing the problem

+Let Zamyla provide you with some more background on the problem:

 ![embed](https://player.vimeo.com/video/353578615?byline=0&portrait=0)